arneger/agMovieRank/README.md

 I've mainly just played around in the CSS, so it's a little bit unstructured.
 There's also some things done that may not be considered best practice, but I'm planning to do some changes to it when I got the time.
+Note that I temporarily remove doctype in the html because it caused an issue with the style on the input field